nsg/docker-bash-deploy/README.md

 All done, deploy for example nginx:

-`./local-deploy -c myservers -d webserver -i nginx`
+`./local-deploy -c myservers -d webserver -i nginx -o example.com`

-This will download the image `nginx` to `10.0.0.2` and `10.0.0.3` and make it available on `webserver.stefanberggren.se`.
+This will download the image `nginx` to `10.0.0.2` and `10.0.0.3` and make it available on `webserver.example.com`.

 ## More?